Fetisov Journalism Awards

 Fetisov Journalism Awards (FJA) is an international journalism award with a focus on investigative reporting, civil rights, environmental journalism, and contributions to peace.
 It was established in 2019.
 The prize fund of the award is 520,000 CHF.

 Overview

-The awards were founded by Russian entrepreneur and philanthropist Gleb Fetisov.
+The awards were founded by Cypriot entrepreneur and philanthropist Gleb Fetisov.
 The initiative aims to support independent journalism and highlight stories that uncover corruption, injustice, and human rights violations.

 The competition is open to professional journalists and media organizations.
 Entries are nominated by journalism unions, media organizations, and experts, with finalists selected by an international jury.

 In 2020, 168 applications were submitted from 50 countries (33 were selected).
 The jury in 2020 included Deborah Bergamini, Guy Mettan, Christophe Deloire, Barbara Trionfi, and others.

 Categories

 The awards are granted in four main categories: